NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 identifier as the permanent address) and its respective PID (using the SHA-256 hash of the given PID as the permanent address).

  1. Cid Reference File

-To ensure that an object is stored once and only once using its content identifier (cid), a cid reference file for each object is created upon its first storage instance.
-This file contains a list of pids delimited with a new line ('\n').
+ To ensure that an object is stored once and only once using its content identifier (cid), a cid reference file for each object is created upon its first storage call.
+This file contains a list of pids delimited by a new line ('\n').
 When a duplicate object is found or deleted, a cid reference file is updated.
 An object can not be deleted if its cid reference file is still present, and this file is only deleted when no more references are found.
-What about the data object a metadata file describes, how do we find it with just a single PID?

  2. Pid Reference File

  Every metadata document that is stored also generates a pid reference file.
-The pid reference file contains the content identifier that the PID describes, and lives in a directory in `/metadata` that is named using the SHA-256 hash of the given pid.
+This pid reference file contains the content identifier that the PID describes, and lives in a directory in `/metadata` that is named using the SHA-256 hash of the given `PID`
+ + `formatId`.

 Below, is the full HashStore file layout diagram::